 There is no difference.
 A death benefit is paid to the beneficiary after the insured has passed away assuming it is past the contestability period.
 As mentioned above, burial insurance is a phrase used to describe a small whole life policy, usually with a death benefit of $5,000 to $50,000.
 It is not to be confused with term life insurance, which can expire after the set term length but allows for more affordable rates for high coverage amounts.

-Some of the alternatives are savings accounts, cash like assets, and stocks and bonds.
-If you don’t have any money set aside, or have considerable debt, you may want to consider a term policy with a larger death benefit.
+Some of the alternatives are savings accounts, cash-like assets, and stocks and bonds.
+If you don’t have any money set aside or have considerable debt, you may want to consider a term policy with a larger death benefit.

 Many millennials report that they do not have life insurance because they cannot afford it.
 I would suggest that you get a life insurance quote for final expense as well as term coverage to see how affordable it can be.
-Often times, you can buy life insurance coverage for the same price as a Netflix subscription.
+Often, you can buy life insurance coverage for the same price as a Netflix subscription.

 In some cases, your elders may not be able to purchase insurance themselves.
 In some cases, you may be able to purchase final expense life insurance for your parents.
-The legal requirements vary from state to state, and you will have to have insurable interest in the insured.
+The legal requirements vary from state to state, and you will have to have an insurable interest in the insured.

 For healthy seniors or parents, you will be able to get a term or final expense policy.
 The term policy will require a medical examination, while the final expense will not.
-For seniors or parents with health problems, there are graded benefit no exam life insurance policies, but the insured usually only gets partial coverage for the first two years of the policy with the full amount kicking in year 3.
+For seniors or parents with health problems, there are graded benefit no exam life insurance policies, but the insured usually only partial coverage for the first two years of the policy with the full amount kicking in year 3.

-Stay away from any agent or company that gives you obvious red flags such as not being able to explain what you are buying or using high pressure sales tactics.
+Stay away from any agent or company that gives you obvious red flags such as not being able to explain what you are buying or using high-pressure sales tactics.

 With a product like Phoenix Life Insurance Remembrance, you can expect the following costs for someone who is a male nonsmoker looking for a coverage amount of $15,000.

-For those ages 30-40, the premium is $360 per year, or $30 per month.
+For those ages 30-40, the premium is $360 per year or $30 per month.
 For those over 40, I have included some sample rates so you can get an idea of what your rate will be.